afrostalin/CEVPlayer/README.md

 ![](https://pp.userapi.com/c824410/v824410521/9f3e6/BRwTG3N1alM.jpg)

-**CryVideoPlugin** - plugin for CRYENGINE V allowing you to play video on the screen and on the game objects
+**CryVideoPlayer** - plugin for CRYENGINE V allowing you to play video on the screen and on the game objects

 **It's includes :**
 * Flowgraph nodes for creating video player (Screen video / Texture video)